hadley/adv-r/Subsetting.md

 ### Data frames

 Data frames possess characteristics of both lists and matrices.
-If you subset like a 1d data structure, they behave like lists; if you subset like a 2d data structure, they behave like matrices.
+If you subset with a single vector, they behave like lists; if you subset with two vectors, they behave like matrices:

 ```R
 df <- data.frame(x = 1:3, y = 3:1, z = letters[1:3])